Bollinger County, Missouri: Climate and weather

 The historical area-adjusted tornado activity in Bollinger County is near the Missouri state average but is 1.7 times above the U.S. national average.
+During the 1925 Tri-State Tornado, Bollinger County was only mildly impacted compared to many other locations, although 32 children were injured in two separate schools, no fatalities were reported in the County.
 Tornadoes in the county have caused one fatality and 24 injuries recorded between 1950 and 2004.
 On April 27, 2002, an F3 tornado with maximum wind speeds of 158-206 mph killed a teenage boy in between Hahn and Marble Hill and injured 16 people and caused $4 million in damages.

+2023 tornado

+In the early morning hours of April 5, 2023, an EF2 tornado caused damage in Glen Allen and Grassy, killing 5 people and injuring multiple people.

 Politics

 Local

 The Republican Party completely controls politics at the local level in Bollinger County, holding every elected office in the county.

 State

 All of Bollinger County is a part of Missouri's 145th District in the Missouri House of Representatives and is currently represented by Rick Francis (R-Perryville).
 Francis was reelected to a third term in 2020.

 All of Bollinger County is a part of Missouri's 27th District in the Missouri Senate and is currently represented by Holly Thompson Rehder (R-Sikeston).